-By using a traditional approach, most of the resources are spent in the initial stages of the product development.
+By using a traditional approach, most of the resources are spent in the initial stages of product development.
 Based on the feedback, issues are fixed, but since most of the financial resources are spent on delivering the whole product, chances are, there is little left for the potential upgrades or updates.

 On the other hand, while using the MVP approach, you save immensely.
 In the MVP approach, a minimum of resources is spent on launching the MVP.
 After the feedback is received, further improvements to the product take place.
 It is obvious and evident how cost-effective the MVP approach truly is.

 High-fidelity types of MVP

 - Concierge MVP enables you to test your product while utilizing human-powered assistance.
 You interact with each client, tossing and turning between your ideas and their feedback.
 Adjustments are done manually but there is a slight danger of the concierge being biased during the process and not implementing everything in the end product.

 - The piecemeal MVP model is made by using the existing tools and solutions instead of building a custom solution.
 At last, all pieces are put together to reflect the product’s fundamental functionality.
 For the end-user, the piecemeal MVP looks like a complete product.